 Due to the ownership security concern, we recommend you keep the Client ID of your devices private.

-Click Register Device button
+Click the Register Device button

 Enter/paste(Ctrl+V) the device Client ID you got and then click Register Device.